 Many investors keep both - eToro for copy trading with a smaller allocation, IBKR for the bulk of the portfolio where fee efficiency matters most.

-Rating: 3.8 / 5 - Good for beginners, limited for serious investors
+Rating: 3.8 / 5 - Strong for beginners and copy trading; less suited for cost-conscious long-term investors

 Financial Disclaimer: This content is for educational purposes only and does not constitute financial advice.
 Investing involves risk.
 Please read our Full Disclaimer for more details.